 Clinical Psychology Graduate Student

-- Application of quantitative methods to psychotherapy
+- Application of relationship science to improve clinical outcomes

 - MS in Clinical Psychology, 2016 University of Washington